seanpmaxwell/Typescript-Best-Practices/README.md

   - **Primitives/Arrays:** `UPPER_SNAKE_CASE`
   - **Objects**:
     - For value-objects, use `PascalCase` for the object name and any nested objects and `UPPER_SNAKE_CASE` for the keys holding readonly values.
-    - If an object is readonly but not a namespace-object (the whole object is being passed as  value) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
+    - If an object is readonly but not a namespace-object (the whole object is being passed as a value) and you need specific key names, UPPER_SNAKE_CASE is preferred for the object name.
     - Ultimately, name module-object files the same way the object is named in the code.
 Here are some tips for naming module-objects:
       - Prefer `PascalCase` by default: i.e `import DateUtils from '@src/utils/DateUtils.ts;`.
       - If its functions require a heavy amount of initialization (i.e. infrastructure-level files) and the module-object is used widely throughout your application, prefer `camelCase`: i.e `import db from '@src/infra/db.ts;`.